raahini07/raahini07/README.md

-Hey there, I'm Raahini! 👋

-🌌 Aspiring aerospace engineer and coding enthusiast!
-🚀 Passionate about solving problems and reaching for the stars.

-Feel free to reach out at raahini07@gmail.com and we can build something awesome together!
+# Hi!
+I’m Raahini 😄

+I’m 16 and totally obsessed with space and coding! 🚀 Whether it’s building cool apps, learning new programming languages, or dreaming about exploring other planets, I’m always excited to dive in and create.

+If you want to team up and make something awesome, just shoot me an email at **raahini07@gmail.com** — let’s build something great together!

+---

 ## My Skillset
-HTML — Structure

-CSS — Style

-JavaScript — Interactivity
+- **HTML** — Laying out the structure of websites
+- **CSS** — Making things look awesome and styled
+- **JavaScript** — Adding cool interactive features

-React.js — Dynamic user interfaces
+- **React.js** — Building dynamic and smooth user interfaces

-Node.js — Server-side programming

-Golang — Cloud & Server-side applications

-SQL — Managing and querying data
+- **Node.js** — Handling the backend and server stuff
+- **Golang** — Creating fast and powerful cloud apps

-Python — Automation to make life easier, data analysis, and more
+- **SQL** — Managing data and databases
+- **Python** — Automating tasks and digging into data

+---

+Ready to learn, create, and have fun — hit me up anytime! 😄